omprakash524/Namaste-react/README.md

 ### - useEffect is just like a normal javascript function, there are two argument we pass.
 First argument is arrow function this arrow (()=>) function is callback function and second argument is dependency array.
 - when will this useEffect callback function is called is after the component render.
 This means it runs after React has updated the DOM with the latest changes.

+- When ever you chage a local state variable react rerenders the component.
+- Whenever state variables update, reat triggers a reconcciliation cycle(re-renders the component);
+- Body component render each time when we refresh or type anything in search bar